- What We Do

-1. That their Letter of Interest (LOI) has been received by the DIV team, and that it will be reviewed after the next closing date.
+1. That their Letter of Interest (LOI) has been received by the DIV team.

 2. That their LOI has been screened for eligibility and has either passed or not passed on to the review phase.

 3. That their LOI has been reviewed and the applicant is either invited to submit a Full Application or they are not invited to move on to the next phase at this time.